MicrosoftDocs/intelligent-asset-manager/Intelligent-asset/Tutorials/UI/preparation.md

   ![Prepare for UI Assign the sysadmin role to the UI Service Account](media/prepare-sql-admin-screenshot.png)

-## Next Step: Best Practices for Quality Inventory
+## Next Step: Installating Universal Inventory

 After making sure you have got the Prerequisites for using UI on your computer, read the[**UI Installation Tutorial section**](installation.md).